What are emotions? This is a complex question since our emotions have evolved with mankind,

 In understanding what are emotions, all your other emotions are varieties or secondary to these basic emotions.
 For example, depression and grief are different varieties of sadness.
 Pleasure is a variety of happiness, and horror usually a variety of fear.

 There are many other emotions called secondary emotions which according to psychologist Robert Plutchik, formed by combining varying degrees of basic emotions.
-For example, surprise and sadness can produce disappointment, whereas disgust and anger produce contempt.
+For example, surprise and sadness can produce disappointment, while disgust and anger produce contempt.
 Also, multiple emotions can produce a single emotion, as well.
 For instance, anger, love, and fear produce jealousy.

 Each emotion is characterized by physiological and behavioral qualities (these are culturally learned), including those of movement, posture, voice, facial expression, and pulse rate fluctuation.